cosmos/gaia/docs/modules/globalfee.md

 Bypass minimum fee messages are messages that are exempt from paying fees.
 The above global fees and the below local `minimum-gas-prices` checks do not apply for transactions that satisfy the following conditions:

-- Contains only bypass message types defined in `BypassMinFeeMsgTypes`.
+- Transaction contains only bypass message types defined in `BypassMinFeeMsgTypes`.
 - The total gas used is less than or equal to `MaxTotalBypassMinFeeMsgGasUsage`.
 - In case of non-zero transaction fees, the denom has to be a subset of denoms defined in the global fees list.

 Starting from gaiad `v11.0.0`, `BypassMinFeeMsgTypes` and `MaxTotalBypassMinFeeMsgGasUsage` are part of global fee params and can be proposed at network level.
-The default `bypass-min-fee-msg-types=[
+The default values are: `bypass-min-fee-msg-types=[
 "/ibc.core.channel.v1.MsgRecvPacket",
 "/ibc.core.channel.v1.MsgAcknowledgement",
 "/ibc.core.client.v1.MsgUpdateClient",